Subaru-PFS/doc/development-management/request.rst

   2. Mark a team in the organization as admin for operation.
 Write permission is default for all members in the organization
   3. Check slack integration (post activities) is configured

-3. Add a line of new repository to `repos.html <https://pfspipe.ipmu.jp/repos.html>`_
+3. Add a line of new repository to `repos.html <https://pfspipe.ipmu.jp/repos.html>`_ and `about.html <https://pfspipe.ipmu.jp/about.html>`_.
 4. Create new JIRA project or component, if required.
 5. Check JIRA integration to load repository updates (branch, PR etc.).
+6. Modify github-slack integration to add repository to channel via `slack app management page <https://sumire-pfs.slack.com/apps/manage>`_.

 After all procedures performed, sysadmin is required to set the JIRA ticket as IN REVIEW with setting requestee as a reviewer.